pozsarzs/modshell/README.md

 The program also provides the possibility to send and receive data with DCON protocol via a serial port.

+**Raw TCP connection**

+The program provides the possibility to send and receive raw data via network device with TCP, and also includes a very simple TCP console.
+The display of sent and received data can be turned off or raw text and hexadecimal viewing can be selected.

 **Already implemented commands:**

 |command     |category      |hotkey  |description                                                          |